 - Download the Little Para Trails 2013 brochure and map.

 The Dry Creek Trail runs through the City of Salisbury from Down Drive at Valley View, through Walkley Heights, Pooraka and Mawson Lakes to Globe Derby.
-There are of road crossings at Briens Road, Main North Road and Port Wakefield Road, and the railway line at Mawson Lakes.
+There are off road crossings at Briens Road, Main North Road and Port Wakefield Road, and the railway line at Mawson Lakes.
 There is also a short on-road section at Pratt Avenue, Pooraka.
-The Dry Creek trail is now connected to the Little Para River Trail behind Globe Derby.
+The Dry Creek Trail is now connected to the Little Para River Trail behind Globe Derby.

 Please note that the cycling/pedestrian underpass at Port Wakefield Road/Globe Derby is affected by tides.

 A new underpass (dry weather only) has been constructed under Montague and Main North Road, Pooraka allowing for a continuation along the trail rather than negotiating two road crossings.

 There are multiple trails within Cobbler Creek Recreation Park and the Department of Environment & Heritage have recently upgraded the trails for off-road cycle use.
 Within the City of Salisbury the Cobbler Creek trail runs from Salisbury Heights within the Cobbler Creek corridor, just below Bridge Road to Main North Road.
 Riders can follow trails within the Cobbler Creek Conservation Park that take you to roads within Salisbury Heights heading north, and link into the Little Para Trail.